 Interest rate risk is the risk that the cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company has cash in term deposits at fixed rates of interest.
+The Company has cash in term deposits and government loan payable at fixed rates of interest.

 Credit Risk